hsd-inflab/grundlagen-der-informatik-4/Course 2: improved Calculator/README.md

 1. Create a new java project named `git4c2b` without build tools.
-You may repurpose and adapt your CLI menu from the previous task and implement the following functionalities:
+You may repurpose and adapt your CLI menu from the previous task.
+Implement the following functionalities:
      1. change password
      2. check password
      2. leave password manager